Bangladeshi coronavirus sufferers shun hospitals - EasternEye

 But health experts and virus sufferers say people are worried about the level of care they would receive in a public hospital.

-“They told us they would rather die at home than die in a hospital,” a senior official for the Al Manahil charity in Chittagong, which provides ambulance and burial services, said.
+“They told us they would rather die at home than die in a hospital,” a senior official for the Al Manahil charity in Chittagong, which provides ambulance and burial services, told AFP.

-A survey of more than 80,000 people carried out with the UN backing found 44 per cent of Bangladeshis were “too scared” to even call the government’s Covid-19 helpline.
+A survey of more than 80,000 people carried out with United Nations backing found 44 percent of Bangladeshis were “too scared” to even call the government’s COVID-19 helpline.
 Many feared being taken to hospital if testing positive.

 Bangladesh’s public hospitals are not “patient friendly”, according to Rashid e Mahbub, head of the Bangladesh Health Rights Movement.